 Japan and the United States had different kinds of relations that could have lead Japan to bomb Pearl Harbor.The United States military and Japan’s relationship seemed to get worse after Japan sank the USS Panay even though Japan apologized for sinking the ship.
-Japan became aware of the 19th and 20th century that there was threats from the different nations influence became very loyal.
+Japan became aware in the 19th and 20th century that there was threats from different nations influence became very loyal.
 During 1939 - 1945 the United States, for the second time, applied domestic penalties to Japan and sends to Europe military supplies because Germany, Italy, and Japan made the Anti Comintern Pact.
 Japan wanted to take control over some land in northeastern China, this lead to domestic penalties that were charged against Japan from the United States and Europe.
-Even though the United States saw Japan as a minor threat because Japan had a few military compared to the United States navy.
-Japan decided to
+Even though the United States saw Japan as a minor threat because Japan had a little military compared to the United States navy.
+Japan decided

 The United States opposed the expansion of Japan in Asia, so they cut off important exports to Japan.
 On December 7,1941, Japanese Submarines and Carrier based planes, attacked the U.S pacific Fleet at Pearl Harbour.
 The attack mark the entrance of the United States into the WWII on to Allied side, and Japan in the side of Germany and Italy.
 The use of the atomic bomb on Hiroshima and Nagasaki is justified in that the war would have dragged on longer killing more civilians and military lives, and to showcase the strength of the United States in order to prevent future attacks.